 - Quasi-Bayes is needed for IV because we can't do Bayesian modeling, which is because we don't know the full data generating process.

-- A guess will be wrong, and still difficult to make use of, because you will have to do Bayesian inference over deep [conditional] generative models.
+- A guess will likely be wrong, and still difficult to make use of, because you will have to do Bayesian inference over deep [conditional] generative models.

 Fork or Fail: Cycle-Consistent Training with Many-to-One Mappings.

 Qipeng Guo, Zhijing Jin, Ziyu Wang, Xipeng Qiu, Weinan Zhang, Jun Zhu, Zheng Zhang, David Wipf.

 - Domain alignment without paired data, when bijections do not exist.

 Further Analysis of Outlier Detection with Deep Generative Models.